OlgaUtochka/FSDK_docs/doc/development/face_capturing.md

 We recommend you to use the following configuration files:

-* `common_capturer4_fda.xml` – our own frontal face detector, which works much better than the detectors from open source libraries, such as OpenCV or Dlib;
+* `common_capturer4_fda.xml` – our own frontal face detector, which works much better than the detectors from open source libraries, such as OpenCV or Dlib
-* `common_video_capturer_fda.xml` – our own frontal face video tracker, works only with colored images.
+* `common_video_capturer_fda.xml` – our own frontal face video tracker, works only with colored images

 _**Note:** We recommend you to use `VideoWorker` for face tracking on video streams.
 When `VideoWorker` is created with `matching_thread=0` and `processing_thread=0`, then the standard [Face Detector license](../components.md) is used._